enrigsa/k8-cnpg-strapi-with-observability/README.md

 This demo illustrates three approaches to improve Strapi observability:

 - **Strapi Prometheus plugin to expose metrics** — useful for HTTP request, error, and resource metrics without custom code
-- **Collection of logs, metrics, and traces based on the OpenTelemetry framework** — needed for distributed traces and request context propagation in custom controllers or other components
+- **Collection of logs, metrics, and traces based on the OpenTelemetry framework** — needed for distributed traces and request context propagation in middlewares and other components
 - **Prometheus metrics for Cloud Native PG, a PostgreSQL operator for Kubernetes** — lets you correlate database health and latency with Strapi behavior.
 Because Strapi connects to a SQL database, adding observability to the database helps surface issues that affect Strapi.

 ## Applications for the demo